Published On 13 Jul, 2021

 To stop bleeding, the dentist will then place gauze in the area, which you will have to bite down on to create the required pressure.
 Your doctor will guide you on how to do it, and if you are confused, you can ask them.
 When you exert pressure through the gauze, it will help build the clot with time, which is significant for the tooth extraction aftercare procedure.

 Unlike teeth cleaning, tooth extraction is not something that you go through regularly.
 However, it is advisable that you openly communicate your concerns to your dentist so they can resolve your issues.
 In general, you can expect the following from the procedure:

 Because of the anesthetic dose, you should not feel any pain during the procedure.
 If you do, inform your dentist so that they can increase the dose.
 However, keep in mind that pain is different from pressure, which is common when the dentist uses tools for extraction.
 An anesthetic dose will not relieve pressure so try not to confuse pain with pressure.

 During the procedure, you will feel a certain pressure exerted while extracting the tooth and making space using a dental elevator.
 You will be able to identify it because it will not cause you pain.

 While not everyone hears noises during the procedure, it is not uncommon.
 If you hear a weird noise during treatment, you should not be worried about it.
 Since the tooth is hard and it collides with other hard objects, it can create noise.

 Once you are done with the procedure, it is imperative to practice tooth extraction aftercare.
 Thus, here are some of the dos and don’ts that will help you:

-We understand that tooth extraction can be stressful.
+We understand that tooth extraction in Dubai can be stressful.
 However, if the best dentists in town are taking care of the procedure, there is nothing that you need to worry about.
 Contact us today to arrange a pre-consultation session to discuss all your options.